wolfSSL/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_benchmark/README.md

     1-1.
 Example Configuration ->

     BENCH_ARG : argument that you want to use.
-Default is "-lng 0" The list of argument can be find in help.
+Default is "-lng 0" The list of arguments can be found in help.

 When you want to run the benchmark program